 Perched on the banks of the Brisbane River, this Manhattan-style loft is ideal for couples and lone wolves.
-Sleek designer furnishings offset high ceilings, huge windows and internal brick walls, while crossfit and yoga studios, craft breweries, and restaurants are all within metres of your front door.
+Sleek designer furnishings offset high ceilings, huge windows and internal brick walls, while Wod Review CrossFit equipment and yoga studios, craft breweries, and restaurants are all within metres of your front door.

 Picture this: waking up in your own rooftop bedroom and staring out into a 100-year-old rainforest… not what you would expect of a city stay, right?